 After obtaining a copy of the ‘doing business as’ in Illinois application form, if you don’t have legal counsel or a DBA filing service, take your time and make sure each entry is correct.

 Read all instructions before you start answering as well.
 Specific information about your Illinois DBA business needs to be provided.

 The final step is to mail the finished Illinois DBA application form after being notarized along with your application fee.

-Note that this article is a basic guide, not legal advice.
+Note that this guide is not legal advice.
 If you’re looking for expert advice on Illinois DBA registration or starting a business in Illinois, please schedule an appointment with a lawyer.